Nicolassaint/ece-webapp-saint-chopin/README.md

   Graduation : 2/2

-  We use a component  input to create a comment, modify comment or create article.
-It's better to use this component to create an article with a real content.
+  We use a TipTap fully customed WYSIWYG component to create & modify, articles and comments.

-  The source code of this feature is in [tiptap.js](/Blog-ECE/components/editor/Tiptap.jsx)
+  The source code of this feature is in [Tiptap.jsx](/Blog-ECE/components/editor/Tiptap.jsx)

 - Gravatar integration

   Graduation : 2/2

+  We use a gravatar component to implement this functionality in our pages as explained for instance in our account settings evaluation.

-- Light/dar theme
+- Light/Dark theme

   Graduation : 2/2

-  On each page there is a moon or a sun if you click and it it will change the theme.
+  On each page, in our header there is a moon that change the theme if you click on it.
 You can choose between dark theme or light theme.

 - Accent color selection

   Graduation : 4/4

-  In account you can select you favorite color.
-You click on update, the footer and navbar will change it's color with your favorite color.
+  In account settings page, you can select your favorite color theme.
+If click on update after picking one, the footer and navbar will change it's color with your favorite picked color.
+It's our choice to change only the footer and header to keep the UX soul of our website.

   This color is saved in our database.

 ## Bonus

-- Like :
+- Likes :

-  We implemented like on articles.
-When you like the counter of like up and after you can dislike.
-You can't like two times the same articles with the same account.
+  We implemented likes on articles.
+This is not just a counter but a well coded like functionality.
+You can't like two times the same article with the same account.
+  If you like an article the thumbUp button will be different showing that you arleady liked the article, if you click again it will withdraw your like and change again the thumbUp button as it is not liked anymore.
+  Only logged users can like articles.

+  In our database, likes are implemented with an array of users id (uuid) in our article table.

+- Profile's picture :

+  Gravatar by default and possibilty of choosing a picture from your files to have a better quality image or just another one.

+- Responsivness with a custom drawer for mobile users.